tccodes-repo/full-stack-fall-2020/README.md

 6.dotnet build

-7.dotnet run ( I had to run this a couple of times as the it did not connect right away.)
+7.dotnet run ( I had to run this a couple of times as the my machine did not connect right away.)

-8.At this point you should be able to open a browser window at [https://localhost:5001/weatherforecast] and see the the "weatherforecast" project.
-(I had a security warning the first time I attempted to run this project locally, adjust you settings accordingly)
+8.At this point you should be able to open a browser window at [https://localhost:5001/weatherforecast] and see the the "WeatherForecast.cs" project.
+(I had a security warning the first time I attempted at running this project locally, adjust you settings accordingly)

 9.control c